Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ![TreeNode](/Assets/Screenshots/PIM/DataTypes/Configuration/TreeNode.png "[TreeNode]")

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Multi Select*
-  Activate this toggle to enable a multiple selection of values.
-Deactivate the toggle to allow only a single selection of values.
-By default, this toggle is inactive.
+  Enable this toggle to enable a multiple selection of values.
+Disable the toggle to allow only a single selection of values.
+By default, this toggle is disabled.

 > [Info] In the product view, the data type *TreeNode* is displayed either by a drop-down list or a a box with all created options.
 The drop-down list is only displayed for one dimensional single select trees.